 5.2.18

-Malia Belnap featured on SCU Psychology site for her recent achievement as 2018 DeNardo Scholar
+Malia Belnap was featured on SCU Psychology site for her recent achievement as 2018 DeNardo Scholar

 3.22.18